 More information about doctoral education at the University of Helsinki.

-Read more about the Helsinki alumni and their activities.
+More information about the Helsinki alumni community and its activities.

-Find alumni of the University of Helsinki in Linkedin.
+Find alumni of the University of Helsinki on Linkedin.